 The Pride Parade is such an integral part of what Pride is.
 The first Pride events were just marches and a chance for people to come together and raise their voice.
 Something we still need to do today, so let’s all come together and march through Bristol proudly and visibly!
-Over 6000 people joined us in 2016 to make a stand for diversity & equality and to show that prejudice has no place in our city.
+Over 6000 people joined us last year to make a stand for diversity & equality and to show that prejudice has no place in our city.

 Join us to showcase and celebrate your community, the L, G, B, T, + everything in-between & beyond.
 We have a wonderfully diverse community but sometimes it’s difficult for some of our community to have a voice or to be seen, Pride is your time to shine.

 This year we gather in Castle Park before heading off to our new home in the Bristol Amphiteatre and atBristol’s Millennium Sq.
 Our planned route may be subject to minor last minute changes due to the Metro Bus Works in the city.
 Which may also mean there are roadworks in place.

 The route is 2 miles long and will take about 1 hour to complete.
 We have tried to reduce the amount of hills we take (not easy in Bristol) but those with restricted mobility or wheelchair users may struggle with the first loop around Cabot Circus, due to hills, but can join us as we pass Castle Park again.
 If you have an access questions please contact us on email@example.com

 At Bristol Pride we are proud to be a little different and we don’t charge people to be part of this vital and visible celebration.
 We do this by working hard and not having vehicles in the parade which means we are able to keep disruption and costs for having a parade to a minimum otherwise we would have to restrict entry and start to charge.
 You can still organise your group, make outfits and why not make a walking float you can push along.
 We’re are proud to work towards the city wide objectives and policy to reduce emissions in the city centre.